 Change the name of the layer here.

-You can turn the layer on or off here although this is more commonly done from the Layers screen.
+Turning a layer on or off here is the same as doing so on the Layers screen.

 Save Display Settings

 The display settings described above can be manipulated by any user of the map.
 But whenever the map is reopened, these display settings return to their defaults.
 Only a map manager can set these defaults and that is done by clicking this button.
 Clicking here saves the display settings for this layer and all others.
 This includes remembering which layers are turned on and which layers are turned off.
 So if the layer is currently turned on when you click save then it will be on by default when any user opens this map in the future.

 It helps maintain the integrity, and uniformity of a layer when only certain people are allowed to add, change, and delete a layer's content.
 And that list of people is controlled through the permissions section described below.
 But for some layers you may want to give ALL your users the ability to contribute notes and attachments even through you are not giving them full edit permission.

 Use these checkboxes to limit what types of geometry can be drawn on this layer.
 It is usually a good practice to only allow one type of geometry on each layer, however, that is not a requirement here.